In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-The Expedition did a great job on flat surfaces, but it is somewhat wide.
-The rear wheels tend to get stuck in narrow spaces because they stick out past the frame.
-We had difficulty with the wheels getting caught on floorboards, and we couldn't get it through a 34-inch doorway with a 32-inch opening.
-Pushing off the beaten path is also easy, and it moves well over grass and gravel.
+It performs very well on flat surfaces, but it's somewhat wide, and the rear wheels tend to get stuck in narrow spaces because they extend beyond the frame.
+We had difficulty catching the wheels on the floorboards and couldn't fit it through a 34-inch doorway with a 32-inch opening.
+Pushing off the beaten path is easy; it moves well over grass and gravel.
 The larger wheels make it easy for this jogger to make it over uneven surfaces.

 baby trend expedition double - the expedition is surprisingly light and small for a three wheeled...